 T: +43 1 26026 3643

 The Beyond the Grid Fund for Africa is a multi-donor facility established and managed by the Nordic Environment Finance Corporation (Nefco).
 Nefco is an international financial institution focused on environmental and climate investments based in Helsinki, Finland.
-BGFA is implemented in partnership with REEEP, an international multilateral partnership based in Vienna, Austria, working to accelerate market-based deployment of renewable energy and energy-efficiency solutions in developing countries.
+BGFA is implemented by REEEP, an international multilateral partnership based in Vienna, Austria, working to accelerate market-based deployment of renewable energy and energy-efficiency solutions in developing countries.

 The facility was initially funded by Sweden through the Swedish International Development Cooperation Agency (Sida) and Swedish embassies in the target countries.
 Power Africa, an initiative administered by USAID, is providing an in-kind technical assistance contribution worth approx. EUR 4 million (USD 4.5 million) over three years to help operationalise the initiative and develop a pipeline of commercially viable projects within the framework of BGFA.
 Denmark, through the Ministry of Foreign Affairs, joined the BGFA programme in December 2020 providing EUR 5 million (DKK 37.5 million) and will provide an additional EUR 10.8 million (DKK 80 million; subject to final parliamentary approval), to support a planned expansion to Uganda.
 Germany, through its development bank KfW, has joined the BGFA country programme for Zambia with a focus on mini-grids.
 The facility remains open to donors as a cost-effective tool to finance future Calls for Proposals through existing or new country windows and bring access to clean energy to millions of rural Africans.